isabella232/data-workbench.en-1/help/home/c-snsr-ovrvw/c-inst-snsr/c-install-lotus-dom-win.md

 ---
 description: Instructions about how to install and configure Sensor for Lotus Domino Server 6 for Windows 3.1 or later running under Microsoft Windows Server 2000 or later.
-seo-description: Instructions about how to install and configure Sensor for Lotus Domino Server 6 for Windows 3.1 or later running under Microsoft Windows Server 2000 or later.
-seo-title: Lotus Domino Server on Windows Server 2000 or Later
 title: Lotus Domino Server on Windows Server 2000 or Later
 uuid: e3fb1478-92d1-4488-a4b8-244d258cc00a
 ---